 Education programming; career readiness and preparation; cutting-edge access to workplace technology; and integrated agreements with post-secondary institutions.

-Rock County is home to ten K-12 public school districts that provide quality education for the area’s youth with an emphasis on academics, as well as
+Rock County is home to ten K-12 public school districts - with #11, the Lincoln Academy opening Fall 2021 - that provide quality education for the area’s youth with an emphasis on academics, as well as

 In addition to its public schools, a strong network of academy, charter, internet-based and parochial schools are available.
 Rock County is also home to the Wisconsin Center for the Blind and Visually Impaired.